 The Kitchen and Dining Area

 Our kitchen and dining area are combined into one small space, but they work for our small family of three.
-Our glossy white cabinets have a modern flair, so we chose contemporary black lighting, shelves and chairs to complement the look.
+Our glossy white cabinets have a modern flair, so we chose contemporary black lighting, plant shelves and chairs to complement the look.
 We also ordered a sleek wooden live-edge table, and it works well for our family, but it’s too small to entertain friends.

 The Master Bedroom

 Our master bedroom on the second floor isn’t a big space but that kinda forces us to keep things simple and use it strictly for sleeping (instead of cluttering it with stuff).
 The massive king bed and an IKEA 12-drawer chest fit perfectly into the room, but that’s about it.
 To add some color to an otherwise all-white room, I placed a couple of plants on my window sill and the base of our bed.
+And this is where I keep my plant humidifier as well to keep my plants healthy and the air nice and moist.

 The Walk-in Closet